HUD-Software/cityhash-sys/README.md

 fn city_hash_128_to_64(hash: u128) -> u64 // Call `uint64 Hash128to64(const uint128&);`
 ```

 **_Note:_** Depending on your compiler and hardware, it's likely faster than CityHash64() on sufficiently long strings.
-It's slower than necessary on shorter strings
+It's slower than necessary on shorter strings.

-### x86_64 CRC-32 Instrinsics hash functions
+### Hash functions with x86_64 CRC-32 intrinsic

 Some functions are available only if the target is `x86_64` and support at least `sse4.2` target feature because of the usage of CRC-32 intrinsic `_mm_crc32_u64` .
 If we want to enable those functions use `-C target-feature=+sse4.2` or above (`avx` or `avx2`).
-Note that depending of the length of the buffer you want to hash, it can be faster to use the portable version.
+Note that depending of the length of the buffer you want to hash, it can be faster to use the non-intrinsic version.
 If the buffer to hash is less than 900 bytes, `CityHashCrc128WithSeed` and `CityHashCrc128` will respectivelly internally call `CityHash128WithSeed` and `CityHash128`, in this case, it is better to call directly `CityHash128WithSeed` or `CityHash128`.

 Retrieves 128-bit hash with CRC-32 intrinsic: